Pediculosis

 Pharmacologic Treatment

 1) Cyclomethicone and dimethicone: Highly effective (97%) silicone products, which are safe for humans.
 The silicones cover eggs and lice with a thin, impermeable layer that deprives the parasite of air and causes its death.
-Ready-to-use products containing one of those substances or both are available.
+Ready-to-use products containing one or both substances are available.
 They can be used by individuals at any age (some of them are not approved in children aged <6 months or require special medical attention in this age group) as well as in pregnant women.
 Apply the product thoroughly to dry hair, from roots to ends, separating hair into smaller strands.
 Rub it carefully into the scalp and hair roots and wash out with a shampoo after 1 hour.
 Hair should be properly combed afterwards.
 The treatment can be repeated after a week.

 2) Permethrin kills lice and eggs by paralyzing their nervous system.
 A shampoo containing permethrin is applied to wet hair.
 The foam should be left on hair for 10 minutes and then rinsed with water.
 After that hair should be carefully combed.
 The treatment can be repeated after 7 to 10 days.
 Permethrin can be used in individuals aged ≥3 years.
 Lice may become resistant to treatment.
 A 5% permethrin cream may be used topically in pediculosis corporis and pediculosis pubis—it is left on the affected area for 8 hours and then washed out.